Universality in minor-closed graph classes: Preliminaries

 We use standard graph-theoretic notation and terminology \citep{Diestel5}.

-We consider undirected graphs $G$ with vertex set $V(G)$ and edge set $E(G)\subseteq \binom{V(G)}{2}$ (with no loops or parallel edges).
+We consider undirected graphs $G$ with vertex-set $V(G)$ and edge-set $E(G)\subseteq \binom{V(G)}{2}$ (with no loops or parallel edges).
 A graph $G$ is \defn{trivial} if $E(G)=\emptyset$.
-A graph $G$ is \defn{finite} if $V(G)$ is finite, and is \defn{countable} if $V(G)$ is countable.
+A graph $G$ is \defn{finite} if $V(G)$ is finite, and is \defn{countable} if $V(G)$ is countable (that is, finite or countably infinite).
 Recall that, for brevity, we assume all graphs are countable.